 7. Systems Integrations and Resource Localization

-While the previous steps are happening with all of that GRS application development, data gathering, math, and R&D going on there will be time for figure out the starting systems integrations in order to better monitor, streamline, and manage all systems globally.
-This will be done system by system, industry by industry, for every industry and system on the globe until they are all integrated into one cybernated system.
+While the previous steps are happening with all of that GRS application development, data gathering, math, and R&D going on there will be time needed to figure out the starting systems integrations in order to better monitor, streamline, and manage all systems globally.
+This would be done system by system, industry by industry, for every industry and system on the globe until they are all integrated into one cybernated system.

-We will take a look at all of the major systems which run society for Humanity from food production, product delivery, mass transit, product manufacturing, energy production… everything, and we will look to integrate each silo into one system and then the individual silo systems into the whole cybernated system (or something like that).
+We will take a look at all of the major systems which run everything from food production, product delivery, mass transit, product manufacturing, energy production… everything, and we will look to integrate each silo into one system and then the individual silo systems into the whole cybernated system (or something like that).

 As an example: We will look to merge major global product delivery chains like Federal Express, USPS, Amazon, Walmart, etc… into one global logistical product delivery chain.
 We will have to evaluate which systems works the best and then combine, replace of upgrade, or replace them into one global system; and then recycle, upgrade, or reassign the other resources and infrastructure.
 At the very beginning it will be more like, let’s just hook them together so they can just all talk, and then we can upgrade and integrate them once that all gets figured out.